Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

    implementations for Native and ZK execution.
 In ZK, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
 2. `Runtime`: a collection of modules which make up the rollup's public interface
-3. `ApplyBlobTxHooks & ApplyBlobHooks` derived from the `Runtime`: a set of functions which are invoked at various points in the transaction lifecycle.
+3. `TxHooks & ApplyBlobHooks` derived from the `Runtime`: a set of functions which are invoked at various points in the transaction lifecycle.

 To implement your state transition function, you simply need to specify values for each of these fields.